ITSC-4155/ITSC-4155-project5/README.md

 # ITSC-4155-project8 - (Mosaic Music)
 Mosaic Music is A beta music-based social application oriented around Users who are enthusiastic about Categorizing and sharing songs with others.
+It utilizes the Deezer API to fetch music data for users to search for songs to like and add to their playlists, as well as to their recommended pages.

 - Like, Listen to, and Search for songs, artists, and albums using the Deezer API
 - Create an account, edit your account information, and upload a profile picture
 - Create a playlist, as well as add songs to the playlist